How to Build an Effective Ecommerce Checkout Flow for Your Business

 Building an effective Shopping Cart Checkout Flow

-What is a typical checkout flow?
+What is a checkout flow?

 typical cart checkout flow